 (1930 - 2012)

-George Murdock passed away on 30 April of cancer.
+George Murdock passed away on 30 April.
 He was known of course for his one-line part in TZ's "The Dummy", playing the human version of Willie the dummy at the very end of Serling's miraculous episode starring Cliff Robertson.
 This was his first role, ever, on screen.
 He had a long and varied career, appearing on scores of TV shows, and he seemed to get a lot of roles playing judges.
 George was slated to attend our two Los Angeles TZ conventions but unfortunately he couldn't attend them, as he had other engagements that came up at the last minute.

 (1949 - 2011)